SkafteNicki/dtu_mlops/s1_development_environment/editor.md

 You are probably all familiar with using AI tools for solving different tasks in your daily life, and you have most likely also used AI tools like ChatGPT or similar for programming.
-However, most of these tools are not directly integrated into your editor, which can lead to a lot of [context-switching](https://reclaim.ai/blog/context-switching) that in general leads to lower productivity.
+However, most of these tools are not directly integrated into your editor, which can lead to a lot of [context switching](https://reclaim.ai/blog/context-switching) that in general leads to lower productivity.

 We are therefore in this section going to be looking at [GitHub Copilot](https://github.com/features/copilot), which is an AI tool that directly integrates into your editor, eliminating the need to switch between browser tabs or external tools.
-In addition, the strength of having AI directly in your editor is that it can provide suggestions based on the code you are currently writing and in general it just has access to a larger context than a standalone tool.
+In addition, the strength of having AI directly in your editor is that it can provide suggestions based on the code you are currently writing and in general just has access to a larger context than a standalone tool.

 ### ❔ Exercises

 1. As of writing this, GitHub Copilot is free for all students, teachers and maintainers of popular open-source projects.
-    As a student, sign up for the [Student Developer Pack](https://education.github.com/pack#offers)
+    As a student, sign up for the [Student Developer Pack](https://education.github.com/pack#offers).

-2. Install the [GitHub Copilot extension](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot) in your editor
+2. Install the [GitHub Copilot extension](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot) in your editor.

 3. GitHub Copilot has many different features, but the most important one is the ability to provide suggestions based on the code you are currently writing.
 Try to write some code in a new Python file and see if you can get some